 In recent decades the number of American players plying their trade in Europe has grown.
 But what’s been most impressive is the megalithic rise of the level of individual quality.
 First Time Finish covered the rise of soccer in the US earlier this month and concentrated on the recent emergence of players like Chrisitan Pulisic, Weston McKennie and Giovanni Reyna.
 One man who could follow in their footsteps is Konrad de la Fuente of Barcelona.

 An Untrodden Path

-Nineteen-year old de la Fuente would be the first American to play for La Blaugrana were he to turn out for the senior team.
+Nineteen-year old de la Fuente became the second American to turn out for play La Blaugrana’s senior team against Dynamo Kiev in the Champions League.
 This is an incredible footnote to this story considering the stature of both Barcelona and America, and adds intrigue to Konrad’s own path to reach the Camp Nou.

 This niche honour is not lost on the player.
 Speaking to the club’s YouTube channel this summer he said:

 “It is my goal to become the first American to play for Barcelona.
 When I first came here it was always my dream to be successful, to make it to Barca B and then the first team.
 So far it is going well for me.”

 He has impressed for Barca B, scoring three goals in six matches in the Segunda B last season.
 Before stepping up a notch this year, with currently five goals and two assists in his last five games.

 Notably however these performances have come from the left wing, showing excellent ability to cut inside and beat the full back.

 With Ousmane Dembélé’s struggles, and Antoine Griezmann’s ineffectiveness from the left, that left wing spot has been a troubled area for the club.
 De la Fuente’s emergence as well as that of Ansu Fati go a long way to rectifying this issue in the future.

 Aside from being potentially the second American to play for Barcelona, de la Fuente’s journey speaks of many irregularities.
 First being his move to Spain.